 The Hôtel des Invalides is a monument located in central Paris, not far from the Eiffel Tower.
 With it’s high stone walls, manicured Queen-of-hearts garden and resplendant golden dome as it’s unmistakable pinnacle, this huge building looks as though it was built to house a king; however it’s original purpose was to house French war veterans.
 These days, it serves as a military museum.

 Find Napoleon’s tomb

 Yep, it still exists, somewhere in Paris.
-Napoleon’s steed wasn’t entombed in stone like his master, but taxidermied, and placed upstairs amongst pistols, armour and other relics of Bonaparte’s campaign.
+Napoleon’s steed Vizir wasn’t entombed in stone like his master, but taxidermied, and placed upstairs amongst pistols, armour and other relics of Bonaparte’s campaign.
 I found myself remembering three taxidermied antelope I saw in Zambia a few years ago, zombies frozen in a moment of agony with torn skin, blackened pits of hollow eyes and horrified snarls on their face.
 The French have done a better job than the Zambians.
-However, taxidermy is still creepy, every single time.
+However, taxidermy is still pretty strange to see.
 This horse looks emaciated and bony, with a grotesque slash slicing the skin of the torso down it’s front leg.
 It isn’t pretty to admire, but consider this scavenger hunt item ticked!

 Task 2: Eat a falafel in The Marais

 A backslide from sophisticated French cuisine, but one of the best things you could possibly eat in Paris, and the trendy, multicultural pedestrian haunt of The Marais is the perfect place to find one.
 First you have to find the right place to buy it, and you won’t look far as the hustlers beg you to try their brand.